 Defining the Struct

 As the data coming from the Html form has only one input field, that is why ur struct in this rocket tutorial also has one field called number.
-Keep in mind that the fields of the Struct have to have the same name like the names of the input fields in the Html form.
+Keep in mind that the fields of the Struct have to have the same name as the names of the input fields in the Html form.
 We also need to implement a trait call FromForm on the Struct too.

 Now, all we have to do in this rocket web framework tutorial is that we have to mount these request handlers.